-General Motors (GM) is one of the “Big Three” American car companies in Detroit.
-GM, like other automotive companies, once used asbestos in parts, which caused exposure and illness in thousands of workers.
-GM has been sued over these cases and created an asbestos trust fund to compensate victims.
+General Motors (GM) once used asbestos in parts, which caused exposure and illness in thousands of workers.
+Asbestos use in car parts was common through the 1980s.
+GM has faced numerous asbestos and mesothelioma lawsuits and created an asbestos trust fund to compensate victims.

 About General Motors